Can the bride select who walks her down the aisle?

 If you have a very small wedding party, e.g. two groomsmen and two bridesmaids, then a rehearsal is probably unnecessary.
 If you have a larger number of people in your wedding party, then it is probably prudent to have a rehearsal.

-VERY IMPORTANT: I encourage you to contact your wedding venue IMMEDIATELY to reserve your rehearsal date and time.
+NOW, do not wait!
+I encourage you to contact your wedding venue IMMEDIATELY to reserve your rehearsal date and time.
 Rehearsals are usually booked on a "First come, First served" basis.
+Ask for the name and contact information of the person who will conduct your rehearsal and share this contact information with your wedding coordinator (if you have one).

 There are essentially three reasons to hold a rehearsal: